My Chemical Romance: 2009–2011: Danger Days: The True Lives of the Fabulous Killjoys

-Conventional Weapons and break-up (2011–2013)
+2011–2013: Conventional Weapons and break-up

 In an interview with Rolling Stone in October 2011, guitarist Frank Iero revealed that new music could be out "by summer".

-On April 28, 2011, US broadcaster Glenn Beck labelled the My Chemical Romance song "Sing" as "propaganda" after it was featured and covered on the US musical drama TV series Glee in February 2011.
-Beck stated "It's an anthem saying 'Join us'.
-How can you and I possibly win against that?"

-The lyrics that Beck pointed out were: "Cleaned up corporation progress, dying in the process / Children that can talk about it living on the railways / People moving sideways / Sell it till your last days / Buy yourself the motivation / Generation nothing / Nothing but a dead scene / Product of a white dream".
-Gerard Way responded to the accusation on the band's official website, writing, "I think the word Glenn Beck was looking for was 'subversion' not 'propaganda', because I don't know what it would be considered propaganda for—truth?
-Sentiment?"
-He also said that he was "shocked that no actual fact-checking was done on the lyrics".
-Bassist Mikey Way told the BBC, "If we're getting reaction from people like that we're doing something right."

-On December 18, 2011, the band appeared on Nick Jr.'s Yo Gabba Gabba!, and performed a song called "Every Snowflake Is Different (Just Like You)".
+On December 18, 2011, the band appeared on Nick Jr. Channel's Yo Gabba Gabba!, and performed a song called "Every Snowflake Is Different (Just Like You)".
 This was part of a Christmas special for the show.
 The special includes other famous guest appearances such as Tony Hawk and Tori Spelling.

-In February 2012, members of My Chemical Romance revealed that they had been building a studio in Los Angeles to record music for the band's fifth album under the working title MCR5, now with touring keyboardist James Dewees as an official member.
+My Chemical Romance began work on their fifth studio album in early 2012, with the working title of The Paper Kingdom.
 The band worked with engineer Doug McKean, who previously worked on The Black Parade and Danger Days: The True Lives of the Fabulous Killjoys.
-On September 14, 2012, Frank Iero announced through the band's official website a new project titled Conventional Weapons.
+In September 2012, the band announced a new project titled Conventional Weapons.
 The project revolved around 10 unreleased songs that were recorded in 2009, prior to the making of Danger Days.
 The band released two songs each month for five months from the Conventional Weapons sessions, starting in October 2012 and finishing in February 2013.
 According to the October 2012 issue of Q Magazine, Frank Iero reported early sessions for MCR's next album with the new drummer Jarrod Alexander were progressing well.
 "Jarrod is a rad guy and a fantastic player.
 It's been really fun making music with him these past few months," Iero commented.

 On March 22, 2013, the band announced their break-up on their official website, issuing this statement:

 Gerard Way posted an extended tweet on his Twitter account two days after the website announcement, in which he confirmed the disbanding of the group but denied that altercations between band members were the reason for the split.